≡ Menu

 * Negative figures are capped at -50%.

-* Twitter’s EBITDA margin in 2022 is up to 2Q only as the company has been taken private since Q3.
+* Twitter’s operating margin is up to only 2Q 2022 as the company has been taken private since Q3 2022.

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-The chart shows that Twitter logged a significantly higher adjusted EBITDA margin than Pinterest’s and Snap’s in most fiscal years.
+Twitter logged a significantly higher adjusted EBITDA margin in fiscal year 2022, reaching 54%, while Pinterest’s figure reached 28% in fiscal year 2024.

-Among all social media companies in comparison, Pinterest looks the most promising, as its adjusted EBITDA margin has been the most consistent over the past three years.
+Among all social media companies compared, Pinterest looks the most promising, as its adjusted EBITDA margin has been the most consistent and rising over the past three years.

 Back To Table Of Contents